Think you can’t do much in ‘Saigon’ with just 3 days on your hands? Think again!

 By dusk, you can watch the sun set over the city at EON51.
 Located on the 50th floor of Bitexco Financial Tower, it is the highest cafe, bar and restaurant in the city.

 Your last day in Ho Chi Minh City should be spent exploring the city outskirts, especially the Mekong Delta, known as the “rice bowl of Vietnam”.
 Home to lush green rice fields, tropical fruit and coconut plantations, it is best to explore the vast area by taking a boat tour where you can see how the locals work and live on the river.
-If you want comfort and luxury, go with Les Rives – they have a fleet of fast boats that can save you time.
-Most Mekong Delta tours include a visit to the villages, a local market and lunch.
+If you want comfort and luxury, go with Les Rives – they have a fleet of fast boats to save you time.
+Most Mekong Delta tours include a visit to the villages, a local market and lunch

 For a more laidback experience, you can book a stay at Island Lodge, a resort beside the river which is just two hours’ drive southwest of the city.
-There you can sit back, watch the boats chugging lazily along the Mekong river, enjoy a French cuisine or go for a spa session.
+There you can sit back, watch the boats chugging lazily along the Mekong river, enjoy a French cuisine or go for a spa.

 When you’re back in the city, indulge in local Vietnamese cuisines at Quan An Ngon 138.
 The restaurant might be touristy but it’s comfortable and located downtown.